jaredjaimes/startup/README.md

 - [x] **HTML pages** - 4 html pages, one for the home and login, another for avatar creation, another for creating goals, and tasks for each goal, and the last one to show rankings and friends rankings.
 - [x] **Links** - The login page automatically links to the avatar page.
 Each page contains links to go to the ranking page, skills page, and avatar page.
 - [x] **Text** - Each of the skills, and quests are in text.
-- [ ] **Images** - There is an image in the home/ index page that shows someone ontop of a mounntain to motivate users.
+- [x] **Images** - There is an image in the home/ index page that shows someone ontop of a mounntain to motivate users.
 There is also a placeholder image where the users avatar will be.
-- [x] **DB/Login** - Input box and submit button for login.
-The rankings, leaderrboards and the friend progress represent data pulled from the database.
+- [x] **Database** - The rankings, leaderrboards and the friend progress represent data pulled from the database.
+- [x] **Login**- Login in the index page, and username displayed on avatar.html page
 - [x] **WebSocket** - The leaderboards display realtime leaders.
+- [x] **3rd party placeholder** - authenticate login, and email.

 Note: The placeholder for the database and websocket is in the ranking html page.
 The leaderboards, get the data from database, and it is updated in realtime.